samwilliscreative/zebra-scss/README.md

 # Zebra - a customizable CSS grid system
-Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored for your individual project requirements.
+Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored to your individual project requirements.

 ## Getting started
 It's really easy to get started with Zebra, either include the `/dist/css/zebra.css` file in your `<head>`, or import `/src/sass/_zebra.scss` into your SASS project to take advantage of Zebras' customisation options.